 As the world entered the era of the 1980s, Donald received a phone call out of the blue from Mickey Mouse Jr. Wanting to bury the hatchet, Mickey Jr. tried his best to make amends for their years of conflict.

 Donald, though having brought his anger under control since his days of youth, wasn’t sure how to deal with such a peace offering.
-But the encouragement of his wife, Donald saw the light in making amends.
+But with the encouragement of his wife, Donald saw the light in making amends.
 As such, both Mickey Jr. and Donald went on to do Mickey’s Christmas Carol (released in December 1980)

 Donald’s uncle, Scrooge McDuck, very uncharacteristically used many of his own millions to find a cure for the Bird community.
 While he was successful, unfortunately it was too late for Donald’s twin sister, Della.

-In 1984 Della passed away from severe advanced stages of bird-flu, leaving behind 3 young children who Daisy and Donald immediately decided to adopt.
+In 1984 Della passed away from advanced stages of bird-flu, leaving behind 3 young children who Daisy and Donald immediately decided to adopt.

 Donald turned out to love working with Daffy and considers those few days of work ”the most fun I’ve had in my working career.”